raystack/frontier/docs/docs/users/principal.md

 ### Accept and Decline an Organization Invitation

-In Shield a user can be invited to an Organization and it's underlying Groups.
+In Frontier a user can be invited to an Organization and it's underlying Groups.
 A User can Accept or Descline the invitation with the following APIs.

 To Accept the invitation use **`POST /v1beta1/organizations/:orgId/invitations/:id/accept`** API